 Failure to File Will Result in a Fine

 In recent years, the NYC Department of Finance has increased penalties for those who fail to file by the set deadline.
-The NYC Finance Department has previously published the following fine schedule for RPIE-2019, noting that a minimum fine of at least $100 may be due from those eligible for the Claim of Exclusion who fail to file by the required due date.
+The NYC Finance Department has previously published the following fine schedule, noting that a minimum fine of at least $100 may be due from those eligible for the Claim of Exclusion who fail to file by the required due date.

 Owners of income-producing property who fail to file an income and expense statement for three consecutive years may be subject to a penalty of five percent of the final actual assessed value.

-Note: While these fines are not expected to change dramatically for the 2020/2021 tax year, it is advised the filer check the source for fine amount updates and deadlines.
+Note: While these fines are not expected to change dramatically, it is advised the filer check the source for fine amount updates and deadlines.
 We make no claims in relation to the above fine information and include it here merely as a previous example.
 Please refer to the NYC Finance Department’s own information if in doubt as to exact requirements, deadlines, filing, fines, etc.

 Who Is Required to File an RPIE?